x-ray of a broken arm

 Can A Settlement Be Community Property?

-During a divorce, any large sums of money granted to one party are evaluated and placed into one of two categories.
+During a divorce, any large sums of money granted to one party are evaluated as either community property or individual property.
 A personal injury settlement is awarded either as compensation for individual suffering or to restore damaged property or lost wages.
+The reason behind the award helps define which group the money falls into.

 If the court deems personal injury settlement compensation for pain and suffering, it generally does not consider that community property.